cs-uob/COMS20012/docs/labs/Lab9.md

 3. On a different terminal (lets call it TermB, and the already runing terminal as TermA), run `ps`.
 What do you see ? can you see your program in the processes list ?

 4. Refer to ps manual (run `man ps`) and find out the option you need to use to list all processes that are running.
-Make sure you find mem in the list.
+Once you use the right option, you will be able to a process called "mem" in the list.

 #### Questions: